 By default, the Model view window is open when you start a project.
 Others may be open as well depending on the program version you are using.
-You can close individual view windows by making them inactive in the View Manager, by clicking the view window's Close button, or through the right-click menu of view tabs.
+You can close

 To close a view window from within the window itself: